smaht-dac/submitr/docs/source/advanced_usage.rst

 properties, along with their types, and other details like: whether or not the property is required;
 any (regular expression) pattern the associated value must adhere to; and if it is a reference, the type to which it refers;

-You can output the type `names` of  `all` schema types present within SMaHT Portal using the special ``schemas`` name to the above command, for example::
+You can also output the type `names` of  `all` schema types present within SMaHT Portal using the special ``schemas`` name to the above command, for example::

     view-portal-object --env data schemas